 Multiple events are governed by timers to aid in efficiently routing and handling conversations.
-These values are all user editable and may be applied in seconds or minutes.
+These values are all Admin user editable and may be applied in seconds or minutes.
 It is important to understand the impact of these settings before changing from the default values.

 Organizations may implement different standards for conversation acceptance and response times.
 These standards should support the agent workflow in addition to customer expectations.